The epic Trans-Siberian / Mongolian adventure; 2 continents, 8 cities, 26 days, traversing Russia and Mongolia to China.

 Visit to Raif Monastery by car (25km) and with guide, 4 hours.
 Raifskii Bogorodizkii monastery, territory and cathedrals is a charming & remarkable place – a designated National Park where you clearly see the spirituality and mystery of Orthodox belief.
 (B)

 Evening transfer to station and board a local train for the overnight journey to Ekaterinburg.
-Departure is either on train #378 at 8:08pm, or on even days on train #140 at 3:55pm arr 7:59am.
+Departure is either on train #378 at 8:08pm, or on train #140 at 3:17pm.

-Arrive to Ekaterinburg around 12:22pm (on train #140 arrival is at 7:59am) and transfer to a centrally located Chekhov Hotel, where you will stay for one night.
+Arrive to Ekaterinburg around 12:20pm (or on train #140 at 6:33am) and transfer to a centrally located 3* Chekhov Hotel, where you will stay for one night.

 In the afternoon you will have a guided tour of the historical centre with a local guide.
 Visit 1905 Revolution Square, Church of Spilled and the Chapel of St. Elizabeth, the Hill of Ascension, the Ural Museum of Minerals, statues of Ekaterinburg founders and communist leaders.